 In marked contrast to rhetorical wish-wash, science is digital=binary=true/false and NOTHING in between.
 There is NO such thing in science as roughly right or roughly wrong, there is only materially/formally true/false.

 So, there are the hard rocks of true and false, and the bottomless swamp between them.
-The swamp is the natural habitat of blathering economists, of which there are four sects: Walrasians, Keynesians, Marxians, Austrians.#3
+The swamp is the natural habitat of blathering economists, of which there are four sects: Walrasians, Keynesians, Marxians, and Austrians.#3

 It is very easy to distinguish between agenda pushers and scientists.
 The former live in the swamp where “nothing is clear and everything is possible” (Keynes), defend it, praise it as pluralistic, and will not get out of it before they die.